I am able to:

 The CIbD is a model for guiding organizations to create and develop processes for Decision-making.
 These processes are Data-based and must provide outcomes (artifacts or products) to business decisions.
 On the other hand, these processes need to be Agile for handling the business changes, which may arise without a warning.
 Thus, the Agile Decision Process Framework (ADPF) was thought for involving the Decision Process, Data, and Scrum.
 Figure 1, presents an overview of the ADPF, which was thought under the Decision-making and Agility aspects.

-The ADPF may be seen in two parts: a) one where the decisions are makes based on the data and their sources; b) another part contains the process based on Scrum to transform data to decision artifacts.
+The ADPF may be seen in two parts: a) one where the decisions are made based on the data and their sources; b) another part contains the process based on Scrum to transform data into decision artifacts.
 Although these parts are integrated, we show the ADPF under the Decision Make and Data, and the Scrum method perspectives.
 The first part is organized into three levels:

 - Level 1 represents the organizational operations (OP) grouped in frames.
 These operations can exchange data with each other, as well as the frames.
 At this level are the data sources of the organization;

-- In Level 2, the Business Functions (BF) composes the Key Areas of the organization.
+- In Level 2, the Business Functions (BF) compose the Key Areas of the organization.
 This level represents the relationship between Levels 1 and 3.
-The BFs exchange data and information with Level 1, with level 3, the BFs exchange Information.
+The BFs exchange data and information with Level 1, and with level 3, the BFs Exchange Information.
 Data and information also are exchanged with Customers, Suppliers, Government, and others;

 - Level 3 represents the organization’s core concerning Decision-making (Level 2 also may decision make), where the decisions that impact the organization’s business are adopted.
 The organization needs to adapt quickly in the face of market dynamics.
 This adaptation is dependent on decision-making by managers.
 Therefore, managers need to be provided with adequate information tools in a timely manner.
 Decision-makers need agility.
 Thus, the exchange of information among internal and external environments is fundamental.